Ask Slashdot: How Do I Explain Copyright To My Kids? - Slashdot

 Re: (Score:2)

+The last time I did any serious research on this, that notion was accepted but hadn't ever been tested.
+Since it is the basis of trillions of dollars worth of economic activity, it is unlikely that any court could ever issue a sane ruling on the topic.

+It is a farce.
+Such a scheme is not compatible with copyright as the framers understood it.
+Holding a book up to a mirror is just as much a copy as charging some capacitors, and just as much not what anyone could have meant by "copy" in copyright.

-You need to figure out something else first (Score:1)
+You need to figure out something else first (Score:1, Troll)

 You need to figure out why your son is a better person and more respectful of peoples' copyrights than you are.